Chapter 16 · Ansible Automation and Configuration Management

 root@linuxprobe:/etc/ansible# ansible-vault rekey --ask-vault-pass locker.yml

-Vault password: Enter your old password
+Vault password: Enter the old password

-New Vault password: Enter your new password
+New Vault password: Enter the new password

 Rekey successful